Concerned about your Marriott Bonvoy points expiring before you have a chance to use them?

 Earning points with the Marriott Bonvoy Brilliant American Express Card

-- Current Bonus: The Marriott Bonvoy Brilliant American Express Card offers 100,000 points after spending $5,000 in the first 3 months (terms apply).
+- Current Bonus: The Marriott Bonvoy Brilliant American Express Card offers Earn 75,000 after spending $3,000 in the first 3 months.

 - Benefits: With this card, you'll get a free night certificate each cardmember anniversary, $300 Marriott Bonvoy statement credit each year, automatic Gold Elite status, and 15 elite night credits.
 Other great benefits the card comes with are airport lounge access with Priority Pass Select, $100 property credit when you stay 2+ nights at The Ritz-Carlton or St. Regis, and $100 Global Entry/TSA PreCheck fee credit.
 This card earns 6x points at Marriott hotels, 3x points at U.S. restaurants and on airfare booked directly with airlines and 2x points on all other purchases.